 3. Oral Remedies to Treat a Sunburn

 When in pain, aspirin and ibuprofen can be our best friends.
-This applies to sunburns as well, so take as directed to relieve yourself from the pain associated with the burn.
-As well, drinking water is great for everything including sunburns!
+This applies to sunburns as well, so take it as directed to relieve yourself from the pain associated with the burn.
+Also, drinking water is great for everything including sunburns!
 So stay hydrated and drink more water than usual because sunburn draws your body’s fluids out towards the skin and away from your body.

-Moving forward as your sunburn heals, cover up and wear appropriate full cover clothing if you need to be outdoors in the sun.
-If your face was affected by the burn as well, make sure you take further precautions to protect your face from the sun as it can cause ageing effects.
-It also may be a good idea to book an anti-ageing treatment after the burn has had time to heal in order to allow a professional to assess any damage caused.
+Moving forward as your sunburn heals, cover up and wear appropriate full-cover clothing if you need to be outdoors in the sun.
+If your face was affected by the burn as well, make sure you take further precautions to protect your face from the sun as it can cause aging effects.
+It also may be a good idea to book an anti-aging treatment after the burn has had time to heal in order to allow a professional to assess any damage caused.
 A professional can also give you more tips and tricks so you can be better prepared next time and not get burned!

-American Regenerative Clinic offers anti-ageing treatments from aesthetic treatments to Ultra V Lift treatments.
+American Regenerative Clinic offers anti-aging treatments from aesthetic treatments to Ultra V Lift treatments.
 Contact us to book an appointment or if you have any questions.